 6. Do you agree with the circumstances in which a medicine may be supplied for self-medication?
-Yes, because many of them simply in every day cooking ingredients and selling in grocery shops. ie, would you allowing cinnamon using in homemade cake?
-But do you know how much toxic can be built if some one took too much cinnamon?
+Yes, because many of them simply in every day cooking ingredients and selling in grocery shops.

 7. Do you agree with the limited role of dispensary assistants as outlined in section 5 of the guidelines?
 Yes